oo13/translatable_phrase_generator/manual.md

 ## Text
 The text is the candidate for the result of the production rule.

 If a text enclose quotation ('"', "'", or "`"), the text can have any character except the quotation.
 If it's followed by a number, the number is the weight of the chance to select the text.
 There can be the spaces between the quoted text and the weight number.
+By default, the weight of the text is the product of the weight of the expansions in the text.
+(The weight of the string except the expansion is one.)

 ```
 A = text1 | "text2" 2